bvraghav/elevator-pitch-d016y/README.md

 `[3*i,3*j]`, the elevator would bypass *(skip)* any intermediary level `3*k`.
 This is modelled as an edge `[3*k-1, 3*k+1]` with duration `DS`.

-The total number of physical levels in the building is abstracted as `LMAX`, so that `0,1,...,LMAX-1` represent the physical levels, and `0,3,...,3*(LMAX-1)` represent the corresponding meta-levels.

 The signal propagation and processing may incur some latency which is configurable (say empirically) as